AntoineAssal/Postman-Challenges/Student-Expert/2-Scripting-Collection/README.md

         "drew": 4
     },
 ```
-4. We need a testing script to verift that all fields are included in the array returned.
+4. We need a testing script to verify that all fields are included in the object returned.
 ```js
 pm.test('Status code is 200', function () {
     pm.response.to.have.status(200);